InformaticsMatters/bandr/README.md

-# Backup And Recovery container images
+# Backup and Recovery container images
-This project contains a backup container image definition that can be used as OpenShift `CronJob` processes to backup using configurable hourly, daily, weekly and monthly strategies.
+This project contains a backup container image definition that can be used as OpenShift `CronJob` processes to backup using configurable hourly, daily, weekly and monthly strategies for either PostgreSQL or MySQL databases.

 There is also a recovery image definition that can be used as an OpenShift `Job` in order to list and/or recover the latest backup or a specific